 At Langley First School we have high expectations for our behaviour.
-All children and staff are expected to follow the Golden School Rules at all times.
-Our Golden Rules, which have been agreed in consultation with the children and staff are;
+All children and staff are expected to follow the Golden School Rules at all times which have been agreed in consultation with the children and staff.
+These are;

 - We have good manners

 - We move around the school safely and quietly

 - We show respect for ourselves and each other

 To support, enhance and underpin these rules we, as a school, believe that every child needs to have a clear understanding of Responsibility, Resilience and Respect.
 We call these the 3R’s.

 There are many ways we as a school praise and reward those children who follow these rules.
 We celebrate our achievements in a weekly Golden Assembly on a Friday afternoon.